 Hypothyroidism in dogs is even more likely if your pet is more tired than usual and is urinating more frequently.
 These symptoms can be slightly alarming for pet parents and it is possible that your dog has hypothyroidism.
 We will go over the symptoms of dogs with hypothyroidism and various other general information that can help you with pet health.

 What Is Hypothyroidism in Dogs?

 The most common reason for hypothyroidism in dogs is a disease called lymphocytic thyroiditis.
-This is a disorder that causes the body to attack the thyroid.
+This is a disorder that causes the body to attack the thyroid gland.
 Inflammation of the thyroid can also cause hypothyroidism.
 In addition, it is possible that a tumor is affecting the thyroid gland.
 There are also other reasons that are congenital in nature that can cause this health condition in dogs.

 For example, this can be caused by having a spayed or neutered pet.
-Also, dogs that are older are susceptible to having an under-performing thyroid.
+Also, dogs that are older are susceptible to having an under-performing thyroid gland.
 As you can see, your dog could develop hypothyroidism for a number of reasons.
 The good news is that your veterinarian can likely diagnose this condition quite easily.
 Pet parents will be glad to know that there are treatment options that are quite effective in correcting or improving hypothyroidism in dogs.
 That will be gone over in detail further along in the article.

 Are Certain Breeds Prone To Hypothyroidism?

 There is truth to the statement that certain breeds of dogs are more prone to hypothyroidism.

 It is most common in dogs that are of the following breeds: